peasantbird/tp/docs/UserGuide.md

 ### Editing a buyer: `bedit`

-Change the priority and other details of your buyer with ease.
+Edit the priority and other information of your buyer with ease.

 The `bedit` command allows you to edit any information about your buyer, so that you can capture the dynamic needs of your client.
-Select the buyer that you want to edit by their index number.
+Select the buyer to edit by their index number.

 <box type="info" seamless>